microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/drive_sharedwithme.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+---
 # List items shared with the signed-in user

 Retrieve a collection of [DriveItem](../resources/driveitem.md) resources that have been shared with the owner of the [Drive](../resources/drive.md).

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](../concepts/permissions_reference.md).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|